 A major cause of batteries that rarely see a full 100% charge is lack of charging sources.
 In other words, a large battery bank and little solar PV is a recipe for this type of failure.
 Unless you have a generator set up to run frequently, and do a full absorb cycle, your charging sources (solar, wind etc.) should be able to bring the battery bank back from an average night’s use to full again by noon or so the next (sunny) day.
 So what does that mean for solar PV for example?
 Say we have a 24 Volt bank of S-550 batteries, 428Ah, that is just over 10 kWh in energy storage.
 A typical day may see 30% discharge the next morning, or 128 Ah (3 kWh) in energy we have to put back in.
 With 2,000 W of solar panels on the roof a really nice sunny day will see about 65 Amp going in, starting in the morning.
 By 11 am the batteries will hit absorb, and about 1 in the afternoon they’ll be full!
 This can work!

 The moral of this story is that a bigger battery bank is only better if you can recharge it fast enough.
-What we have found for our area is that for every 10 kWh in battery bank storage, about 1,350 Watt in nicely south-facing unshaded solar PV is needed, for a system that’s used summer and winter.
-So, to keep that string of 4 Surrette S-550 batteries happy requires 24 x 428 x 1.35 / 10,000 = 1.4 kW in solar PV!
+What we have found for our area is that for every 10 kWh in battery bank storage, at least 1,350 Watt in nicely south-facing unshaded solar PV is needed, for a system that’s used summer and winter.
+So, to keep that string of 4 Surrette S-550 batteries happy requires at least 24 x 428 x 1.35 / 10,000 = 1.4 kW in solar PV!
+This is somewhat of a minimum requirement, and having a bit more is certainly preferable.
 For other locations the standard off-grid rule that sizes the battery bank for 3 days of autonomy, and sizes solar PV to make up for daily solar energy needs plus other losses, will work well.
 Having a larger battery bank than that will get you in trouble, especially in winter.

 The no. 2 reason people euthanize otherwise good batteries is by discharging them completely.
 It may seem straight forward, but it happens more often than I’d like to see, mostly by accident.
 There are reasons for this.
 Some very well-known inverter manufacturers have absolutely dreadful battery cut-off Voltages set out-of-the-box.
 Way to low, and at a point where they do damage.
 LVCO (Low Voltage Cut Off) should not be below 44.3/22.2/11.1 Volt!
 That corresponds to just about 80% DOD (Depth Of Discharge) under load.
 Deep-cycle batteries are great at handling anything up to 80% DOD, but not so great once you go beyond.
 Combine a deep, deep discharge with letting them sit over the winter and you get the picture.
 Dead batteries.
 I had a lady on the phone, in tears, not all that long ago who did just that, killing a brand-new $10,000 AGM battery bank in the process!